Thanksgiving in Charleston, SC: Where to Eat a Thanksgiving Feast

 Seafood lovers should ask for the Champagne bar menu — full of favorites like oysters on the half shell, beluga caviar and beef tartare.
 You won’t even miss the turkey because the Peninsula is known for its pan-roasted jumbo sea scallops and roast breast of duck with oyster mushrooms.
 Yet you can still look forward to everyone’s favorite Thanksgiving side dish: golden whipped mashed potatoes.

 Another restaurant that features a hybrid lowcountry/Thanksgiving menu in Charleston is the Charleston Grill.
 Here, you can get the turkey and all the trimmings — including sweet potato puree, cornbread dressing and green beans.
 Or, you can enjoy a more creative entrée, such as the beef tenderloin, braised lamb or roasted fall vegetables.

 The set menu comes with an appetizer (such as the duck pastrami, crab cake, or East Coast oysters) and a dessert (choose between the pumpkin cake, black forest baked Alaska, or apple tart).

 Another great option for those who don’t want to indulge in the “traditional American” Thanksgiving meal, 5Church is offering an inventive “New American” menu on Thanksgiving.
 Dishes include clams on the half-shell, ramen, lamb burgers, braided ravioli, and fried chicken.

 5Church is also known for its cocktails.
-Channel some Thanksgiving seasonings with they thyme cocktail — made with Seer Sucker gin, watermelon and lime juice and grapefruit bitters.
+Channel some Thanksgiving seasonings with a thyme cocktail — made with Seer Sucker gin, watermelon, and lime juice and grapefruit bitters.

 Of course, you’ll need to save room for dessert.
 Six desserts top the list and are all served with vanilla ice cream.

 Head to historic King Street; it will undoubtedly be decked out for the holidays already, and there’s no better place to visit on Thanksgiving in Charleston.

 Virginia’s on King will be serving an a la carte menu on Thanksgiving that features a traditional American turkey dinner with cornbread dressing, whipped potatoes, and cranberry sauce.
 They’ll also offer lowcountry favorites, like shrimp and grits, country-fried steak, and fried chicken.
 Appetizers will include pimento cheese and their famous deviled eggs.